nairuzabulhul/.CodeBits/InterviewQuestions/Top 100 Networking Interview Questions & Answers.md

  Socks proxy is a general puporse proxy server that establish TCP connection to another
 	server on the behalf of a client, then routes all the traffic back and forth between client and the server

+### 103) What is the difference between 2.4 GHz and 5 GHz?

+The primary differences between the 2.4 GHz and 5GHz wireless frequencies are range and bandwidth.
+5GHz provides faster data rates at a shorter distance, whereas 2.4GHz offers coverage for farther distances, but may perform at slower speeds